-Whenever a glitch or bug causes multiple issues with the game to launch as well as run properly, developers basically try fixing earlier.
+Whenever a glitch or bug causes multiple issues with the game launching and running properly, developers try fixing them earlier.
 However, some of the bugs or issues can be fixed manually by the affected players as per their preference.
-Meanwhile, it seems that Call of Duty Warzone 2.0 players are facing the white screen or flashing lights issue quite often which becomes frustrating for sure.
+Meanwhile, it seems that Call of Duty Warzone 2.0 players often face the white screen or flashing lights issue, which is frustrating.

-Now, if you’re also one of the victims to encounter such an issue then don’t worry.
+Now, if you’re also one of the victims of such an issue, don’t worry.
 Here we’ve shared with you a couple of possible workarounds that should come in handy to resolve the issue.
-The screen flashing or flickering issue is eventually affecting several Call of Duty: Warzone 2.0 players during the gameplay sessions where the screen becomes white from the side edges and less visible too.
+The screen flashing or flickering issue eventually affects several Call of Duty: Warzone 2.0 players during the gameplay sessions, where the screen becomes white from the side edges and less visible.

 Fix: Warzone 2 White Screen or Flashing Lights

-Additionally, some of the reports are also claiming that the specific bug looks like a flash bang has been thrown out and everything gets stuck at the same time.
-It’s obviously preventing players from playing the game easily and therefore affected players are looking for solutions.
+Additionally, some of the reports claim that the specific bug looks like a flash bang has been thrown out, and everything gets stuck simultaneously.
+It’s preventing players from playing the game easily, so affected players are looking for solutions.

-It seems that there can be several possible reasons behind the white screen or flashing lights issue on Warzone 2.0 such as issues with the outdated game version, incorrect game settings, an outdated graphics driver, and more.
+There seem to be several possible reasons behind the white screen or flashing lights issue on Warzone 2.0, such as issues with the outdated game version, incorrect game settings, an outdated graphics driver, and more.
 Luckily, there are multiple troubleshooting methods mentioned below that can help you to get out of it.
 So, without wasting any more time, let’s jump into it.

 1. Force Close Warzone 2